On almost hypohamiltonian graphs: Almost hypohamiltonian graphs

 The pseudocode of our enumeration algorithm is given in Algorithm~\ref{algo:init-algo} and Algorithm~\ref{algo:construct}.
 It is analogous to the algorithm we presented in~\cite{GZ} to generate all hypohamiltonian graphs.
 Nonetheless, we choose to present it here as well for the sake of convenience.

-In order to generate all almost hypohamiltonian graphs with $n$~vertices we start from a graph $G$ which consists of an $(n-1)$-cycle and an isolated vertex $h$ (disjoint from the cycle), so $G - h$ is hamiltonian.
+In order to generate all almost hypohamiltonian graphs with $n$~vertices we start from a graph $G$ which consists of an $(n-1)$-cycle (which we will denote as $C_{n-1}$) and an isolated vertex $h$ (disjoint from the cycle), so $G - h$ is hamiltonian.
 We then connect $h$ to $D$~vertices of the $(n-1)$-cycle in all possible ways and then perform Algorithm~\ref{algo:construct} on these graphs.
 Algorithm~\ref{algo:construct} will continue to recursively add edges in all possible ways such that at most one vertex $w$, the exceptional vertex, has degree larger than~$D$.

 It is essential for the efficiency of the algorithm that as few as possible edges are added by Algorithm~\ref{algo:construct}, while still guaranteeing that all almost hypohamiltonian graphs are found by the algorithm.